 While many people hate on Saitama and give it nicknames like dasaitama (a play on the word dasai, or uncool) and Chiba seems to get away with being included under the Tokyo umbrella — it’s home to Tokyo Disneyland and the “Tokyo” airport Narita, for example – Ibaraki tends to suffer from middle child syndrome and is ignored completely.
-In Japan, it has been voted the “least appealing” out of all 47 prefectures by media outlets nationwide 6 years running, and it looks like it’ll “win” again this year.
+In Japan, it was voted the “least appealing” out of all 47 prefectures by media outlets nationwide 7 years running, finally moving up to the 42nd spot in 2020.

 The northern part of Ibaraki Prefecture borders Fukushima Prefecture and offers a stunning array of beaches and seaside facilities.